-the number of ships;
+the number of ships passing the area;

-types and sizes of ships;
+types and sizes of ships that are required to participate with the VTS; and

-cargo carried.
+cargo carried and possible restrictions for other traffic.

 developments in VTS and navigation-related technology; and

 implications of future SOLAS carriage requirements for navigational and/or communication equipment onboard and their applicability to ships expected in the VTS Area.